 - One cannot enrol in TMU 130 and TMU 131 through ACORN.
 If you would like to take either course this year, please email Sharon Brown at firstname.lastname@example.org.

-- We do not have priority spaces in MUS courses, so you will have to wait until August 7 to add those.
-All MUS courses in the list below are eligible for the Minor and Certificate:
+- All MUS courses can be added via ACORN.
+U of T Engineering does not have priority spaces in MUS courses; students will have to wait until August 5, 2020, to add those.
+All MUS courses in the list below are eligible for the Minor and Certificate.
+All are currently scheduled as asynchronous offerings:

 Students in the Certificate in Music Technology must successfully complete a minimum of three courses (1.5 FCE) as follows.
 Note: Each course listed has a course weight of 0.5.